Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: HJB reachability and RL Equivalence

 \textbf{Step dynamics.} Let $y(\cdot)$ solve

 and set the next state to $(\tau-\sigma,y(\sigma))$.

 \textbf{Per-step discounted cost.}

-\textbf{Discount factor.} $\gamma:=e^{-\lambda\sigma}\in(0,1]$.
+\textbf{Discount factor.}

-The corresponding (forward) Bellman operator on bounded $\Psi:[0,T]\times\R^n\to\R$ is
+The corresponding forward Bellman operator on bounded $\Psi:[0,T]\times\R^n\to\R$ is

-\begin{rem}[Exact Bellman equation from the DPP] Because \eqnref{eq:Bellman_forward_def} uses the exact ODE flow over $[0,\sigma]$ and the exact discounted integral cost on that interval, it is an exact discrete time representation of the continuous time problem.
-In particular, the forward DPP \eqnref{eq:DPP_forward} implies
+Because \eqref{eq:Bellman_forward_def} uses the exact ODE flow over $[0,\sigma]$ and the exact discounted running cost on that interval, it is an exact Bellman reformulation of the continuous time problem.
+In particular, the forward DPP \eqref{eq:DPP_forward} implies